folutade/KnowThatYouAnointed/content/posts/the-party.md

 * The wicked choices that allowed Lecrae’s cousin to take fentanyl leads Lecrae to say “I want the dealer’s head”.
 This statement seems to apply that somewhere inside his heart, Lecreae would like the dealer to be murdered, maybe even decapitated so the head can be brought back to Lecrae for inspection.

-* This line directly mirror Kendrick’s line from the second verse of “Watch the Party Die” where Kendrick said:
+* This line directly mirrors Kendrick’s line from the second verse of “Watch the Party Die” where Kendrick said:

   * *If I'm not his vote
   **Then you need to bring his fuckin' head, or film that shit in hi-res***

-* Given that Lecrae has been a Chrisitan hip hop artists for almost two decades, it might be surprising to hear him express this desire to take revenge for his cousin through a vicious murder.
+* Given that Lecrae has been a Chrisitan hip hop artist for almost two decades, it might be surprising to hear him express this desire to take revenge for his cousin through a vicious murder.

 * However, this honest confession highlights the fact that even after “getting on his mission” Lecrae still faces spiritual, mental, and emotional tests which causes him to wrestle with faith and really decide if he wants to follow Jesus’s teachings and example.
 Lecrae’s honest wrestling is likely one of the main reasons that Kendrick wanted to know “what Lecrae would do”.